-A summary of LEA summer programming for 2021 is attached (see Local School System Summer Programming 2021).
-All LEAs are required to include daily academic instruction in reading and math that is aligned with the local county board of education's curriculum; limit the number of students assigned to each teacher; establish partnerships to provide student experiences other than academic; prioritize enrollment for students with the greatest leaning loss; administer an assessment at the beginning and end of the program for each child; and evaluate the effectiveness of the summer school program.
+In delivering summer learning and enrichment programs in 2021 and beyond, these reserved funds will be used by LEAs to support intensive residential tutoring, accelerated learning, and socialemotional support for students.
+More specially, all LEAs are required to include daily academic instruction in reading and math that is aligned with the local county board of education's curriculum; limit the number of students assigned to each teacher; establish partnerships to provide student experiences other than academic; prioritize enrollment for students with the greatest leaning loss; administer an assessment at the beginning and end of the program for each child; and evaluate the effectiveness of the summer school program.
+These criteria align with the requirements of House Bills 0588 (Budget Bill [Fiscal Year 2022]) and 1372 (Blueprint for Maryland's Future - Revisions) passed during the 2021 session of the Maryland State legislature.
+A summary of LEA summer programming for 2021 is attached (see Local School System Summer Programming 2021 Presentation).